The Geminid meteor shower

-The Geminid meteor shower is one of the most reliable of the annual meteor showers and also one of the most enigmatic as it is believed to originate from the debris trail of an asteroid (3200 Phaethon) rather than a comet like other meteor showers.
-Some believe that 3200 Phaethon was once a comet and is now the rocky core left behind after all the sublimation and out gassing ceased.
+The Geminid meteor shower is one of the most enigmatic of the annual meteor showers because it is believed to originate from the debris trail of an asteroid (3200 Phaethon) rather than a comet like other meteor showers.
+Some believe that 3200 Phaethon was once a comet and is now the rocky core left behind after all the sublimation ceased.

 Geminid meteors are typically pieces of grit and rock which speed through space at tens or hundreds of kilometres a second and when they enter the Earth’s atmosphere they burn up, creating bright streaks across the sky.
 Geminids can be brighter and usually slower than meteors from showers such as the Leonids and Perseids and have long persistent trails.

-Watching the Geminid Meteor Shower is fun and enjoyable and something anyone can do.
-You don’t need a telescope or any other equipment, you only need your eyes, and glasses if you need them.
+Watching the Geminid meteor shower is fun and enjoyable and something anyone can do.
+You don’t need a telescope or any other equipment, you only need your eyes, and glasses if you need them!
 Wrap up very warm as you will be outside for a while, you could make some warm drinks such as soup or hot chocolate to take with you to make your observing more pleasant.
 It’s also a good idea to have a blanket or sleeping bag ready to throw over your legs or to wrap up in when you are observing.